goatshriek/stumpless/docs/development.md

    source of stumpless.
  * [docs/style.md](style.md) has a basic set of style guidelines to follow when working on the source code itself.
+ * [docs/test.md](test.md) describes the testing framework used in stumpless to write and run unit tests.
+This is important to understand if you're implementing any new functionality, which will need tests to confirm it works (and continues to work) correctly.
  * [docs/portability.md](portability.md) describes the framework used in stumpless to deal with differences between environments.
 If you are going to be working on something that may behave differently depending on the